Bill Gates: Wealth

-By 2017, Gates had held the top spot on the list of The World's Billionaires for 18 out of the previous 23 years.
-Gates has several investments outside Microsoft, which in 2006 paid him a salary of US$616,667 and US$350,000 bonus totalling US$966,667.
+Gates has several investments outside Microsoft, which in 2006 paid him a salary of US$616,667 and a bonus of US$350,000, for a total of US$966,667.
 In 1989, he founded Corbis, a digital imaging company.
-In 2004, he became a director of Berkshire Hathaway, the investment company headed by long-time friend Warren Buffett.
+In 2004, he became a board member of Berkshire Hathaway, the investment company headed by long-time friend Warren Buffett.

-In 1987, Gates was listed as a billionaire in Forbes magazine's 400 Richest People in America issue, worth $1.25 billion at the time, and was the world's youngest self-made billionaire.
-Since 1987, Gates has been included in the Forbes The World's Billionaires list and was the wealthiest person from 1995 to 1996, 1998 to 2007, 2009, and held the spot until 2018 before being overtaken by Jeff Bezos.
-Gates was number one on the Forbes 400 list from 1993 through to 2007, 2009, and 2014 through 2017.

 Controversies

 Antitrust litigation

-Gates approved of many decisions that led to antitrust litigation over Microsoft's business practices.
+During his tenure as CEO of Microsoft, Gates approved of many decisions that led to antitrust litigation over Microsoft's business practices.
 In the 1998 United States v.
 Microsoft case, Gates gave deposition testimony that several journalists characterized as evasive.
 He argued with examiner David Boies over the contextual meaning of words such as "compete", "concerned", and "we".
 Later in the year, when portions of the videotaped deposition were played back in court, the judge was seen laughing and shaking his head.
 BusinessWeek reported:

 Gates later said that he had simply resisted attempts by Boies to mischaracterize his words and actions.
 "Did I fence with Boies? ...
 I plead guilty ... rudeness to Boies in the first degree."
 Despite Gates's denials, the judge ruled that Microsoft had committed monopolization, tying and blocking competition, each in violation of the Sherman Antitrust Act.

 Treatment of colleagues and employees

-Gates had primary responsibility for Microsoft's product strategy from the company's founding from 1975 until 2006.
+Gates had primary responsibility for Microsoft's product strategy from the company's founding in 1975 until 2006.
 He gained a reputation for being distant from others; an industry executive complained in 1981 that "Gates is notorious for not being reachable by phone and for not returning phone calls."
 An Atari executive recalled that he showed Gates a game and defeated him 35 of 37 times.
 When they met again a month later, Gates "won or tied every game.
 He had studied the game until he solved it.
 That is a competitor".